MTV Debuts ‘The Challenge’ Teaser For Season 36

 Josh Martinez, Idris Virgo, and Nelson Thomas all showed their excitement with just emoji, which included the fire symbol and sunglasses smiley face.

-The Inquisitr previously reported on the roster for the new season, as well as elimination spoilers.
-The new cast will feature rookies and veterans.
-Newcomers will hail from programs like Big Brother, America’s Got Talent, and Are You the One?.
+The Inquisitr previously reported on the roster for the new season as well as elimination spoilers.
+The new cast will reportedly feature rookies and veterans.
+Newcomers will purportedly hail from programs like Big Brother, America’s Got Talent, and Are You the One?.
 There are also rumored competitors from the United States Olympic Team and the WWE.

-There is no premiere date for Season 36 just yet, but the news is sure to come soon.